Beritha-n12/womxchange_e_commerce/README.md

 Backend processes the request (Backend → Database):

-The backend processes the request (fetches products, processes orders, etc.) and interacts with the PostgreSQL database.
+The backend processes the request (fetches products, processes orders, Vendors, users, chat, reports.) and interacts with the PostgreSQL database.

 Response sent back to the frontend (Backend → Frontend):